jbostoen/itop-jb-news/documentation.md

   * If a third party newsroom message has changed on the remote source:
     * The local copy will be updated
 	* The message will NOT be marked as "unread" again (as it might simply be fixing a typo)
-* On the local instance, when the newsroom checks for messages, it does so against its local data.
+* On the local instance, when the front-end newsroom checks for messages, it does so against its local data.
   * If a newsroom message has been displayed, the "read time" attribute will be updated for the record linking the user and the message.
   * Language of the message is chosen in this preference order:
     * Same as user's language